Aashishsharma/Learnings/System-Design/Blob-store.md

 ##### Read workflow

 1. **Front-end Request:** Front-end server requests blob metadata from master node.
-2. **Authorization:** Master node checks authorization for the blob.
+2. **Authorization:** Master node checks authorization for the blob (public / private).
 3. **Chunk Mapping:** Master node retrieves chunk mappings to data nodes.
 4. **Response:** Master node returns chunk data and mappings to client.
 5. **Data Retrieval:** Client reads chunk data from data nodes.

+Partition the blobs based on the complete path of the blob.
+The partition key here is the combination of the account ID, container ID, and blob ID.
+This helps in co-locating the blobs for a single user on the same partition server, which enhances performance.